Ztirom45/GuessNumberServer/README.md

 ### install with docker compose
 - [download install_and_run_compose.yaml](https://github.com/Ztirom45/GuessNumberServer/blob/release/install_and_run_compose.yaml)
 - run `docker compose -f install_and_run_compose.yaml up`
+- you may need to use sudo
-- you may need to use sudo and start docker `sudo systemctl start docker`
+- you may need to start docker `sudo systemctl start docker`

 ### frontend:
 - http://localhost:8080

 ### json API
 - range: